NPHABMiKlei/jam/README.md

 <h3>College</h3>

 <p>
-Studied BS Accountancy at AMA University Quezon City and currently studying Customs Administration at LPU Manila.
+I studied BS Accountancy at AMA University Quezon City.

+I am currently studying at LPU Manila taking up Customs Administration.
+As a college student, I continue to challenge myself, learn new things, and work hard to achieve my dreams and build a successful future.
 </p>

 </div>